 Max is a bright, goofy, helpful, athletic, popular child, who loves cats, cartoons, and camping.
 He’s also transgender.
 He doesn’t have a political agenda by being transgender — he’s just a kid, being true to himself.
 Unfortunately, there are a lot of people out there who want to treat Max differently and limit his rights because they have a political agenda, built on fear and misunderstanding.
-And my sweet boy, with a heart of gold and more freckles on his face than stars in the sky, is on the receiving end of their bullying.
+And my sweet, innocent boy is on the receiving end of their bullying.

 We will not give up until his equal rights are guaranteed.
 Which is why we feel so passionately about sharing our real stories and experiences as a trans-inclusive family.
 Once you see the world through Max’s big brown eyes, I’m convinced your heart will change — and that that will in turn change the world.

 As a parent, I feel it’s important to teach my son how to defend himself against bullies: we’ve challenged the local sheriff, the Texas legislature including Lt.
 Gov. Dan Patrick, and the Trump administration, to name a few.
 And as a parent, I want to also teach him that it’s often more important to build bridges instead of walls, which is why we hosted Texas Attorney General Ken Paxton for dinner in our home — and shortly after that found ourselves as guests at the Obama White House to recognize our efforts to fight for the rights of transgender and gender non-conforming people.
 Along with my husband, I also serve on the Human Rights Campaign’s national “Parents for Transgender Equality Council” and on the state board of the League of Women Voters of Texas.

 To see a more comprehensive list of our advocacy work, check this page out.